DROPPED AND FALLING OBJECTS

 WHAT ANSI 121 COVERS

 Similar to ANSI Z359 for fall protection, ANSI/ISEA 121-2018 is recognized as industry best practice.
-Although not directly enforceable by OSHA, the standard can be referred to under the General Duty Clause to interpret a better way to protect workers against falling objects.
+Though not directly enforceable by OSHA, the standard can be referred to under the General Duty Clause to interpret a better way for protecting workers against falling objects.
 The current standard focuses on four classes of preventative solutions actively used by workers to mitigate dropped objects: tool attachments, anchor attachments, tool tethers and containers.

 The new dropped objects measure does not address things like passive preventative solutions (netting, toe boards, etc.) or best practices in the field, like telling workers where they should connect a tool lanyard on their harnesses.
 See Areas of Focus section for more details.

 ANSI 121 AREAS OF FOCUS